 CCR created the Ella Baker Summer Internship Program in 1987 to honor the legacy of Ella Baker, a hero of the civil rights movement, and to train the next generation of social justice lawyers.
 Through our program, interns gain practical litigation experience and sharpen their theoretical understanding of the relationship between social change, organizing and lawyering.
-Ella Baker Interns also become connected to a global community of social justice law students and lawyers through our Ella Baker Alumni Network.
+Ella Baker interns also become connected to a global community of social justice law students and lawyers through our Ella Baker Alumni Network.

 Intern Roles & Responsibilities

-- Excellent legal research and oral/written communication skills
+- Excellent legal research and communication skills.

-- Cover letter
+- Cover Letter

 - Three references with contact information

-Note: If granted an interview, applicants may also be asked to submit a short legal writing sample.
+If granted an interview, applicants may also be asked to submit a short legal writing sample.

 Why is the Internship Named After Ella Baker?

-Ella Baker devoted her adult life to social change.
+Ella Baker devoted her life to social change.
 During the Depression she organized consumer cooperatives andwrote, taught, and lectured on consumer affairs for the Federal Works Progress Administration.
 In the 1940’s she traveled throughout the South, often alone in dangerous segregated areas, organizing chapters of the NAACP.
 She was an early executive director of the Southern Christian Leadership Conference, led by the Rev. Dr. Martin Luther King, Jr.

 Ella Baker strongly believed that community members and young people could make significant changes in their lives.
 She said, “My theory is, strong people don’t need strong leaders.”
-She seldom appeared on television or in the news stories, explaining that, “The kind of role that I tried to play was to pick up pieces or put together pieces out of which I hoped organization might come.”
+She seldom appeared on television or in news stories, explaining that, “The kind of role that I tried to play was to pick up pieces or put together pieces out of which I hoped organization might come.”
 Many consider her greatest influence to be with the

 The Center for Constitutional Rights is proud to honor her life and memory with the Ella Baker Summer Internship Program.
 It is our hope that many young people will be inspired to follow in her footsteps.